-Designer @ Instabridge Joined over 3 years ago
+Designer @ Instabridge Joined almost 4 years ago

 I often turn my screens into components so that I can design for multiple screen sizes at the same time (working on mobile app targeting low-end-markets with small screens).
 Another use case is to illustrate an overlay on top of another screen.

 With this update, all my screens will end up in the components section unless I make new copies for the sole purpose to export to Zeplin :(